manzinello/mailgo.js.org/docs/no-style.md

 ## Examples

-You can see an example of using `mailgo.nocss.min.js` and CSS file loaded separately in `index.cssloadedseparately.html` in `examples` folder in mailgo repository.
+You can see an example of using `mailgo.nocss.min.js` and CSS file loaded separately in `index.nocss.html` and `index.cssloadedseparately.html` in `examples` folder in mailgo repository.